Tax Planning - Sole Traders

 1-Superannuation

-Although sole traders cannot be employees of their own business they can still contribute superannuation and claim a tax deduction
+Sole traders cannot be employees of their own business therefore the compulsory super contribution (SG) rules do not apply.
+They can however make voluntary super contributions and claim a tax deduction (conditions apply)

 2- Maximising Home Office Deductions